graysonwright/unpdf_congress/README.md

 By clearing out this additional stuff, you’re left with the text of the legislation only, which can then be used in many ways.

+## Run locally

+* Make sure you have `ruby` installed on your system.
+* Install the project's dependencies with
+  `gem install bundler && bundle install`
+* Run `bundle exec ruby process.rb`
+  to parse all PDFs in the `example` directory.
+  The script will place all output text files in the `output/` directory.

+## Add Examples

+All examples must go in the `examples/` directory, be stored with the file extension `.pdf`.